An early show, when the room is still filled with sunlight

 I scribble in my notebook: I want the man in the Rush t-shirt

-; to join our crowded interlude.
+to come inside; to join our crowded interlude.
 You write back:

 A man who truly appreciates classic rock should experience

-: dotting your i’s with bubble hearts although I can’t say why.
+this: dotting your i’s with bubble hearts although I can’t say why.

 He peers through the window, curious or confused by these